flowmodor/flowmodor/src/pages/blog/flowtime-technique-the-best-pomodoro-alternative-for-time-management.md

 3. **Context Switching**: Frequent breaks mandated by the Pomodoro Technique can lead to excessive context switching.
 This is counterproductive for tasks that require sustained concentration and a deep understanding of the problem at hand.

-## The better alternative - Flowmodoro
+## The better alternative - Flowtime

 The Flowtime Technique a.k.a.
 Flowmodoro was created by [Zoë Read-Bivens](https://medium.com/@UrgentPigeon/the-flowtime-technique-7685101bd191) as a solution to Pomodoro's main problem.

-Unlike the Pomodoro Technique, Flowmodoro counts up instead of counting down.
+Unlike the Pomodoro Technique, Flowtime counts up instead of counting down.
 It allows you to focus until you naturally feel the need for a break.
 Then, when you decide to rest, you simply stop the timer, divide the focus time by 5, and set a countdown timer for your break.

 This method respects your flow state and adapts to different task lengths.

-## How to implement Flowmodoro
+## How to implement Flowtime

-Implementing Flowmodoro is simple and can start with tools as basic as a stopwatch and timer app.
+Implementing Flowtime is simple and can start with tools as basic as a stopwatch and timer app.
 Here's a basic guide:

 1. **Pick one task**: Begin by selecting a single task to focus on.
 This ensures that your attention isn't divided across multiple tasks.